credativ/plutono/docs/sources/panels/transformations/types-options.md

 Use this transformation to remove portions of the query results.

-Grafana displays the **Identifier** field, followed by the fields returned by your query.
+Plutono displays the **Identifier** field, followed by the fields returned by your query.

 You can apply filters in one of two ways: